wiktor-obrebski/projectksi/docs/source/progs/programming.rst

 Like in description - this give us language that can generate css in nice way, instead of writing it all static.
 It give our many benefits, their documentation_ describe this nice.
+You can check *static/css/projectksi.less* file, there is all our LESS code for now.
+This file is including to templates by *WebDeps*.

 .. _documentation: http://lesscss.org/

 WebDeps
 -------

 WebDeps is a Python library writed by *Nando Florestan*.
 It help us managing js, css and less libraries.
 On our site you can found :ref:`compiled documentation <web-deps>` for it.

 pyramid_viewscomposer